ars-4/gamestrom/README.md

 * Create a `Person` object with the current superuser and add him in the `admin` group

 #### Congratulations server is running and the endpoint is http://127.0.0.1:8000/

+##### since this can run video game using on this server an has to do with running video games an licensing please make sure you own the game before running.